aykevl/talks/2020-10-golab/notes.md

 In this talk I'm going to focus on embedded systems, not on WebAssembly.
 I'll start with some history, give some insight into how it works, the current status and what's next for TinyGo.

+# Example

+Here is an example.
+This is a very small program, that simply turns an LED on and off.
+This is like the "hello world" of hardware.
+The program configures the pin as an output pin, and then turns it on and off in a loop.

+As you can see, TinyGo adds a new package to the standard library: the machine package.
+It implements low-level but portable access to hardware.
+It already has some things declared as a constant, for example here you can see the `machine.LED` constant declared.
+Most development boards include one or multiple LEDs that TinyGo will expose in this way.

+The machine package will also provide access to other things which embedded programmers are familiar with.
+These are SPI and I2C for communication between chips on a board, I2S usually used for transferring sound, and of course UART which can be used to transfer log messages from the microcontroller to the host computer for example.

 # embedded?

 First, let's get some definitions out of the way.
 What does embedded mean?
 I personally define it as anything that runs code but does not look like a computer.
 This is a very broad range of devices.